 Real estate and mortgage professionals watch the Case-Shiller index closely

-The index increased 0.62% month-over-month and 12.4% year-over-year.
-Prices have risen the most in the areas that were hit the hardest—places like Phoenix and Detroit, as well as some of the hot markets in California, especially San Francisco.
+May’s gain was slightly less than April’s gain.
+The index increased 2.4% month-over-month and over 12.2% year-over-year.
+This was the largest gain in the index’s history.
+Prices have risen the most in areas that were hit the hardest—places like Phoenix and Detroit, as well as some of the hot markets in California, especially San Francisco.
 However, prices haven’t shown as much growth in states where a judge must approve foreclosures.
 The judicial states are primarily in the Northeast, most notably New York and New Jersey.

 The theme of the real estate market for the past year has been tight inventory.
 Professional investors (hedge funds and private equity firms) have raised capital to purchase and rent out single-family homes.
 This trend has been driven by auctions from the Federal Government, primarily the FDIC (Federal Deposit Insurance Corporation) and FHA (Federal Housing Administration).
 These entities have been auctioning off billions of dollars worth of real estate and have required investors to hold them for three years.
 This requirement has taken supply off the market (or at least the perception of supply), which has helped the real estate market find some support.
 These professional investors are competing for properties with first-time homebuyers, which is making the starter home a scarce commodity.